-X.I.
-STATE SPECIAL EDUCATION FUNDS ALLOWABLE USE.
-(RULES X.P.)
+X.I.STATE SPECIAL EDUCATION FUNDS ALLOWABLE USE (UCA 53F-2-307; RULES X.P.)

-- 1. As stated in X.B., state special education funds may be spent only for direct costs, as outlined in the Rules.
-Direct costs are those elements of cost which can be easily, obviously, and conveniently identified with specific special education activities or programs, as distinguished from those costs incurred for several different activities or programs and whose elements are not readily identifiable with specific special education activities.
-(Rules X.A.1.). - 2.
-Walden will use state special education funds for the costs of providing for specially designed instruction, related services, and supplementary aids and services provided in a regular class or other education-related setting to a student with a disability in accordance with the IEP of the student. - 3.
-Walden will use state special education funds for the costs of including peer models in IEP services that require a peer model. - 4.
-Walden will use state special education funds for the costs of providing co-teaching, in which both a licensed general educator and licensed special education teacher plan and provide specially designed instruction. - 5.
-Walden follows the allowable use of state special education funds as listed in Rules X.P.6. - X.J.
-ALLOWABLE COSTS FOR FEDERAL (IDEA) SPECIAL EDUCATION FUNDS (RULES X.R.1.; 4-7.) - Funds paid to the State under IDEA Part B for the purposes of special education ("Federal special education funds") are calculated, allocated, and classified differently than State special education funds. - 2.
-Walden will use Federal special education funds for the costs of providing for specially designed instruction, related services, and supplementary aids and services provided in a regular class or other education-related setting to a student with a disability in accordance with the IEP of the student. - 3.
-Walden will use Federal special education funds for the costs of including peer models in IEP services that require a peer model. - 4.
-Walden will use Federal special education funds for the costs of providing co-teaching, in which both a licensed general educator and licensed special education teacher plan and provide specially designed instruction. - 5.
+- 1. State special education funds may be spent only for direct costs and construction or altering existing facilities as outlined in Rules X.A. and X.B., Direct costs are those elements of cost which can be easily, obviously, and conveniently identified with specific special education activities or programs, as distinguished from those costs incurred for several different activities or programs and whose elements are not readily identifiable with specific special education activities (Rules X.A.1.). - 2.
+The costs of providing for specially designed instruction, related services, and supplementary aids and services provided in a regular class or other education-related setting to a student with a disability in accordance with the IEP of the student are allowable. - 3.
+The costs of providing inclusive special education preschool services are an allowable excess cost. - 4.
+The costs of including peer models in IEP services that require a peer model are allowable. - 5.
+The costs of providing co-teaching, in which both a licensed general educator and licensed special education teacher plan and provide specially designed instruction are allowable. - 6.
+Walden follows the allowable use of state special education funds as listed in Rules X.P.6.

+X.J.ALLOWABLE COSTS FOR FEDERAL (IDEA) SPECIAL EDUCATION FUNDS (RULES X.R.1., 4-8.)

+- 1. Funds paid to the State under IDEA Part B for the purposes of special education ("Federal special education funds") are calculated, allocated, and classified according to 34 CFR §300.705. - 2.
+Walden will use Federal special education funds for the costs of providing for specially designed instruction, related services, and supplementary aids and services provided in a regular class or other education- related setting to a student with a disability in accordance with the IEP of the student are allowable. - 3.
+Walden will use Federal special education funds for the costs of including peer models in IEP services that require a peer model are allowable.

+- 4. Walden will use Federal special education funds for the costs of providing coteaching, in which both a licensed general educator and licensed special education teacher plan and provide specially designed instruction are allowable. - 5.
 Walden follows the allowable use of Federal special education funds, as listed in Rules X.R.8.